shoibolina/UpNext/backend/README.md

 - `GET /api/v1/venues/all-bookings/` – View all venue bookings (for all venues, used of venue owners only)
 - `GET /api/v1/venues/{venue_id}/reviews/` – List reviews for a venue
 - `POST /api/v1/venues/{venue_id}/reviews/` – Submit a review

-## Peer Tasks
-- `Create a Check-In System for events & users (Functionalities do not have to be limited to those suggested below)`
-- `Visual updates to the front end (Option to cancel check-in, Updates to user dashboard for events requiring check-in )`
-- `Page for event owner to see who has checked in`
-- `Individual ID or QR code type verification (like CORQ)`
-- `Additional option added to event creation for events that require check-in (check-in time start & end)`
-- `Disable check in button after the time has passed`